High Heel Fetish

 The heel itself has a layered history that pre-dates and feeds the fetish:

-- ~10th century: heeled riding boots appear in Persian cavalry use, securing the foot in the stirrup, and become a status marker tied to horse ownership.
+- ~10th century: heeled riding boots appear in Persian cavalry use, securing the foot in the stirrup so a mounted archer could brace and shoot; as the footwear historian Elizabeth Semmelhack of the Bata Shoe Museum explains, the heel began as functional cavalry gear and a status marker tied to horse ownership.

-- Early 1600s: Persian emissaries help introduce heels to Europe, where male aristocrats adopt them; Louis XIII and Louis XIV famously wear them, and red heels become a court signal of rank.
+- c.
+1599–early 1600s: Persia's Shah Abbas I, commanding the largest cavalry of the era, sends diplomatic missions to Western Europe; heels catch on among male aristocrats as an exotic symbol of martial virility.
+Louis XIII and Louis XIV of France famously wear them, and red heels become a court signal of rank.

 - Late 17th–18th century: women take up heels, and styles split by gender; by the 1780s high, thin heels read as emblems of femininity.